7 Types Of Drug Addiction Rehab That Actually Work

 Partial Hospitalization Program (PHP)

-A PHP normally lasts for about four to eight hours per day in the evening.
-Patients will attend meetings and group sessions, receive therapy for their addiction, participate in relapse prevention and coping plans, and manage co-occurring mental health concerns in a supervised setting.
+They will also manage mental health issues in a medically managed supervised setting.
 The thorough and intense treatments target recovery from the root causes of addiction and not just the symptoms.

 Sober Living Homes